-Patient History The patient is a 78 year old female who presented with a subtle crusty lesion on the right upper lip.
+The patient is a 78 year old female who presented with a subtle crusty lesion on the right upper lip.
 She has a history of asthma and hypertension.
-She was referred to us for MOHS Micrographic surgery, but she wishes to avoid surgery if possible.
+She was referred to us for Mohs Micrographic surgery, but she wishes to avoid surgery if possible.
 She has had multiple skin cancers in the past.

-Patient Management The lesion on the right upper lip was biopsied and found to be an SCC in situ that was amenable to SRT.
+The lesion on the right upper lip was biopsied and found to be an Squamous Cell Carcinoma (SCC) in situ that was amenable to SRT.
 The options of Mohs surgery or SRT were discussed with the patient.
 The patient opted for superficial radiation therapy for this lesion.

-Treatment Parameters The clinical lesion was identified and circled.
+The clinical lesion was identified and circled.
 Then an 8-10 mm border was drawn around this.
-The tumor depth was estimated to be

 Comment: The patient could have benefited from further fractionation for cosmesis (i.e) 300 cGy x15 or 250cGy x20, but due to her age and frailty this fractionation schedule worked well.
 The patient passed away 8 months after the treatment was finished from other causes.